Analysis and limitations of modified circuit-to-Hamiltonian constructions: Results and Overview

 A natural question is whether the lower bound given by the geometrical lemma is asymptotically tight---$\Omega(T^{-3})$, as stated e.g.\ in Kitaev's original paper \cite{Kitaev2002}---for (uniform weight) Feynman Hamiltonians.
 We show that this is not the case.
 As a first step we apply an improved analysis to Kitaev's original construction with uniform weights,

 and we find that $E(\HFK) = \Omega(T^{-2})$ for $\Hprop$ as in \cref{eq:standardHam}.
-We capture this in the following theorem. \begin{theorem} The UNSAT penalty in Kitaev's local Hamiltonian construction is $\Omega(T^{-2})$. \end{theorem} Note that this result has been independently proven using Jordan's lemma type techniques by \citeauthor{Caha2017} \cite{Caha2017} and us \cite{BauschThesis}.
+We capture this in the following theorem. \begin{restatable}{theorem}{kitaev} The UNSAT penalty in Kitaev's local Hamiltonian construction is $\Omega(T^{-2})$. \end{restatable} Note that this result has been independently proven using Jordan's lemma type techniques by \citeauthor{Caha2017} \cite{Caha2017} and us \cite{BauschThesis}.
 In this work, we include a direct proof not based on Jordan's lemma, which can be found in \cref{sec:direct-proof}.